NICHD-BSPC/intro-rnaseq-hpc/lessons/08a_DGE_LRT_results.md

           dplyr::filter(cluster == 1)
 ```

-After extracting a group of genes, we can use annotation packages to obtain additional information.
+After extracting a group of genes, we can also re-attach the `gene symbols` and use annotation packages to obtain additional information.
 We can also use these lists of genes as input to downstream functional analysis tools to obtain more biological insight and see whether the groups of genes share a specific function.

 ------------------------------------------------------------------------